Jettcodey/MedSQL-Reader/README.md

 <!-- Installation -->
 ## Installation

-No Installer is available yet(Maybe never will be), so you need to download the Source Code and compile it yourself.
+There is no Installer available yet(Maybe never will be), so you need to download the Source Code and compile it yourself.

 Dependencies:
 - [Microsoft .Net 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).